Jaemin-c/valorant-analysis/README.md

 ### Part 3: Bivariate Analysis

-To explore how in-game stats distinguish Radiants from Immortals, we visualized two key metrics — **Clutches** and **Damage per Round** — across rank tiers using box plots.
+To explore how in-game stats distinguish Radiants from Immortals, I visualized two key metrics — **Clutches** and **Damage per Round**.
 These comparisons help us identify which performance traits are more common among Radiant players.

 #### Clutches by Rating Tier